 At the end of each leaflet you will find a list of areas of the 'Parents as Partners in their Children's Learning Toolkit' which might be useful to look at.
 The Toolkit provides ideas of ways to get parents involved in their child's learning.
 A copy has been sent to each Parent Council.
-It can also be found on the Parentzone website at www.parentzonescotland.gov.uk what do you what do you a Chieve?
+It can also be found on the Parentzone website at www.parentzonescotland.gov.uk what do you Want do you Want do you what do you want to achieve?